glankk/gz/USAGE.md

     memory domains, and the vertical arrows to scroll up and down between addresses.
 Holding Z while scrolling will scroll faster.
 You can also enter an address manually in the address field.
-To edit memory, select the desired word size and press a memory cell to modify it.
+To edit memory, select the desired data type and press a memory cell to modify it.
+-   **rdb:** Remote debugging interface through ED64v3 USB FIFO.
+Press **start rdb** to attach the debugger and halt the program, and **stop rdb** to detach the debugger.
+Press **break** to hit a breakpoint on the graph thread.

-### Settings menu
+### 2.10 Settings
 This is where most of the functionality of gz is configured.
 The **profile** option selects which profile to save and load settings to and from.
 When the game starts, the settings saved to profile zero are automatically loaded, if any.
 The appearance of the menu can be configured with the **font** and **drop shadow** options.
 Disabling drop shadow can reduce the graphical computation impact of the menu, but may also reduce readability.
-The visibility of the on-screen display elements can be configured with the **input display**, **lag counter**, **timer**, and **pause display** options.
-The screen position of the utility menu, input display, lag counter, and timer can be configured by their respective positioning buttons.
+The visibility of the on-screen display elements can be configured with the **input display**, **log**, **lag counter**, **timer**, and **pause display** options.
+The screen position of the utility menu, input display, log, lag counter, and timer can be configured by their respective positioning buttons.
 Holding Z when positioning an element will move it faster.
 The display unit of the lag counter can be set to *frames* or *seconds*. **macro input** enables or disables controller input when macro playback is active.
 The **break type** option decides how the *break free* command will function.
 When the break type is *normal*, the command will end textboxes, certain events and traditional cutscenes.
-The *aggressive* break type will cause the command to also try to reset the camera and some of Link's state flags. **save settings** and **load settings** will save and load the current settings to the currently selected profile. **restore defaults** will restore all saved settings to their default values (Does not affect saved profiles).
+The *aggressive* break type will cause the command to also try to reset the camera and some of Link's state flags. **save settings** and **load settings** will save and load the current settings to the currently selected profile.
+**restore defaults** will restore all saved settings to their default values (Does not affect saved profiles).
 If the saved settings were to become corrupted in such a way that they prevent the game from starting, holding the Start button when the game is starting will load the default settings instead of loading profile zero.
 The following settings are saved:

 -   Menu and on-screen displays appearances and settings.
 -   Saved positions and the currently selected position slot number.